Skip to Main Content

 Creating an NIH Data Management and Sharing Plan

-This guide presents information on the NIH Data Management and Sharing Policy taking effect on January 25, 2023, requiring Data Management and Sharing Plans (DMSPs) for all NIH-supported research.
+This guide presents information on the NIH Data Management and Sharing Policy, which requires submission of a Data Management and Sharing Plan (DMSP) for all NIH-supported research.

 Introduction

-As of January 25, 2023, the NIH has implemented an updated Data Management and Sharing Policy that will apply to all NIH-funded research that generates scientific data, regardless of funding mechanism.
+As of January 25, 2023, the NIH has implemented an updated Data Management and Sharing Policy that applies to all NIH-funded research that generates scientific data, regardless of funding mechanism.
 Compliance with this policy requires submission of a Data Management and Sharing Plan (DMSP) with the funding application, outlining the plan for managing, preserving, and sharing project data.
 This guide provides recommendations for creating a compliant DMSP.

 For questions or a consultation, please contact ResearchData@northwestern.edu